tobias-sung/my-notes/content/Project Portos/Appendix 4 - Reading from Flash.md

 			address = 4096 * math.ceil(int(end_addr,16)/4096)
 ```

-Once the script knows where it needs to load the file to, it can call in the pyOCD API to start the loading process:
+Once the script knows where it needs to load the file to, it can call in the pyOCD API to start the loading process[^1]:

 ```python
 from pyocd.core.helpers import ConnectHelper